Summary for Decision-Makers

 Basic HTML, CSS, and simple JavaScript

-Advanced frameworks and back-end languages such as React, Node.js, .NET, Java
+Front-end frameworks and back-end technologies such as React, Node.js, .NET, and Java

 Performance Optimization